evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_Pro_Performance/_index.md

 You can choose between two sound systems for the Volkswagen ID.4 Pro Performance:

-- **Sound system:**: Features six speakers and delivers a maximum output of 140 watts.
+- **Sound system:** Features six speakers and delivers a maximum output of 140 watts.
-- **Volkswagen Soundsystem:**: Features six speakers and delivers a maximum output of 450 watts.
+- **Volkswagen Soundsystem:** Features six speakers and delivers a maximum output of 450 watts.

 Additionally, the model includes 4 USB-C connections as standard.